7ACT Programs

-The COMPLETE system is designed to afford both the student and instructor as much support as is feasible to assist the student in achieving their goals.
-Our focus is not just to satisfy the customer, but rather to amaze them with service and results.
+The Support Plan is designed to afford both the student and instructor as much support as is feasible to assist the student in achieving their goals.
+Our focus is not just to satisfy the customer, but rather to amaze them with outstanding service and results.

-When joining Complete, students specify their yearly goal, and their current level is tested.
+When joining the Support Plan, students specify their yearly goal, and their current level is tested.
 7ACT then analyses and assesses exactly what is necessary for the student to achieve those goals in a one-year period.
-This will include home study and lesson curriculums as well as a self-motivation program.
+This will include home study and lesson curriculum.

 After 7ACT writes a basic curriculum, the instructor is then contacted and asked for their opinion and input in regard to both the home and lesson programs.
-A final copy is then be completed and sent to the student in Japanese and the instructor in English.
-The instructor is then asked to co-operate with the curriculum.
+A final copy is then to be completed and sent to the student in Japanese and the instructor in English.
+The instructor is then asked to support the plan to the best of their ability.

 Trial Lesson

-The staff member explains the three 7ACT programs immediately before, then counsels the student after your 30 minute trial lesson.
+The staff member explains the two 7ACT Plans immediately before and counsels the student after your 30 minute trial lesson.

-The student may take lessons at this point according to the regular 7ACT curriculum until the Complete curriculum has been handed to the instructor.
+The student may take lessons at this point according to the regular 7ACT curriculum until the Support Plan curriculum has been sent or given to the instructor.
 The staff member present at the trial lesson confirms this usually within a week after the trial lesson.

 Level Check

 The student takes an independent lesson check over the phone.
-They can give you an English copy of their results at request.
+They can give you an English copy of their results upon request.

 Curriculum

-Our staff customizes a lesson curriculum and home study program according to the student's needs and level, and consults the instructor.
+Our staff customizes a lesson curriculum and home study plan according to the student's needs and level, and consults the instructor.

 Counseling